No bake vegan matcha cheesecake with a touch of white chocolate. Creamy and eays to make.

 - 1 tsp agar powder, + ¼ cup water

 - 2-3 tsp matcha powder

 - Handful of baby spinach, (optional, for colour)

 - ½ cup cacao butter

-- ¼ cup rice malt syrup, or to taste
+- ¼ cup any light-coloured sweetener, such as rice malt syrup or maple syrup, or to taste

 - 1 tbsp coconut oil

 - 1-2 tsp matcha powder